 RetailDespite many retailers having an online presence, the severe drop in footfall has proved too much for many businesses.
 This has especially been true for those that rely on shifting a high quantity of low-cost products with their margin coming from on the high street customers.

 Following the issues on the high street, several major brands have gone into administration including Laura Ashley, Debenhams and Cath Kidston.
-Many retail businesses were struggling pre-Covid, and for some the pandemic has been the final straw.
+Retail had seen a welcomed boost with the run up to the festive season, however with lockdown 3 implemented thereafter and ongoing there have been further casualties.
+Many retail businesses were struggling pre-Covid, but the pandemic has put the nail in the proverbial coffin.

 Although many lenders were willing to review debt obligations, the results varied on an individual basis.
 For many, especially those larger institutional investors with deep pockets, debt continued to be serviced despite falling income.

-As the UK tentatively transitions out of lockdown, the UK Government has been quick to prop up the property market.
-Recent changes to the smaller value residential market have been welcomed with open arms.
-First time buyers in the UK looking to purchase their first home will save £10,000 in stamp duty on a £500,000 property until 31 March 2021 which will hopefully drive forward transaction levels.
+Government interventionDuring 2020, the UK government was quick to prop up the property market.
+Changes to the smaller value residential market had been welcomed with open arms.
+An extension of ‘stamp duty holidays’ for residential transactions has been extended in England and Northern Ireland until July 2021, with the current threshold for residential properties at £500,000 (being tapered between July 2021 and September 2021 to £250,000).
+There has been an increase in transaction levels in this sector which should continue as the deadline nears.
 This is positive news for residential developers too, who will likely see an increase in demand for existing units, generating liquidity and freeing up reserves for future developments.

 Looking ahead – five thoughts

-- The UK property market continues to weather crises well and proves itself a generally sound long-term investment.
+- The property market continues to weather crises well and proves itself a generally sound investment.

 - Smart investors, both within and outside of real estate, appreciate that diversification is one of the best protective measures you can have against unsystematic risks.